green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 - Build the binaries for the Metric Providers
 - Set needed `/etc/sudoers` entry for requesting kernel scheduler info

-Please not that whenever you run the Green Metrics Tool you have to first activte the python `venv`.
+Please note that whenever you run the Green Metrics Tool you have to first activate the python `venv`.

 What you might want to add: